omn25/take-home-assessment/README.md

-# Contacts Management Application
+# take-home-assessment

-A modern, full-featured contacts management application with advanced UI/UX, duplicate detection, and comprehensive contact management capabilities.
+A full-stack contact management app built with Next.js and PostgreSQL that allows users to add, edit, and organize contacts.

 ## 🚀 Tech Stack